Freely-Given-org/BibleTypesetter/USX_test_versions/README.md

 for providing access to [open-licenced USFM Bibles](https://ebible.org/Scriptures/) (that we then converted to USX with the now unsupported [Paratext 9.0.100.10238](https://paratext.org/download/download-paratext-for-linux/) running on Ubuntu Linux).

+## Metadata

+Unfortunately, the raw Bible book USX files contain very little metadata (beyond the "book" titles, etc.)
+Obviously to typeset a Bible, we need "work" metadata including the work title, the copyright, the licence, etc.
+Some of this may be in a FRT (preface) or INT file if they exist (see [here](https://ubsicap.github.io/usx/peripherals.html)), but many versions don't supply this information (especially older works).

+(We expect that for new and current works, in the future they might be packaged in [Scripture Burritos](https://docs.burrito.bible/en/v1.0.0-rc1/) which will help considerably.)

+So meanwhile, we may need to define and create some metadata files in order to typeset the title pages, etc.???

 ## Updates